-You can save the setup data ("Configuration") to an SD card or a USB stick, or save them to a PC drive via the Web server.
+You can save the setup data ("Configuration") to an SD card or a USB stick, to a PC drive via the Web server, or store them in a database using the configuration software.
 This allows additional devices to be configured very easily using the same settings.